XLander03/Stock_Scraper/README.md

 # Web_Scraping_Stock

-### This Project is a proof of work for an internship
+### This project represents a freelance endeavor dedicated to developing a user-friendly web scraping application.
-#### A simple web scraping application using beautiful soup and pandas
+#### A simple web scraping application using beautiful soup and pandas, made to scrape a particular stock Webstite.
+A GUI has been made using TKinter for usability.
+Optimization is still yet to be done.
 ### The below code is to generate a venv to setup your environment to run the above script
 `python3 -m venv env
 source env/bin/activate